ibm-cloud-architecture/eda-tech-academy/docs/demo/index.md

 ## Review Event Streams components

-Narative: Event Streams is the IBM packaging of different Open Source projects to support in integrated user experience deploying and managing Kafka on OpenShift cluster.
+Narative: Event Streams is the IBM packaging of different Open Source projects to support an integrated user experience deploying and managing Kafka on OpenShift cluster.
 The following figure illustrates such components:

 ![](./images/es-components.png)